Look Outside: Development

 Look Outside began as a game jam submission for Hawktober Horrors 2024, a month-long competition hosted on the video game distribution site itch.io.
 The game was developed by Francis Coulombe, a Canadian game developer, artist, and animator, using the RPG Maker game engine, and its music was composed by Eric Shumaker.
+Coulombe had previously worked for the indie studio Tales of Game's Studios, where he contributed sprite art for the games Barkley, Shut Up and Jam: Gaiden and its cancelled sequel.
 Following its submission, the game garnered significant attention online.
 Coulombe had been in contact with video game publisher Devolver Digital at the time due to two other projects.
 After presenting Look Outside to the publisher, they agreed it had potential, and Coulombe began working with indie developer friends to turn Look Outside into a full commercial product.
 Believing the surge of popularity to be an opportunity, Coulombe hoped to finish the game within two months, before attention died down.
 He planned to use the game's traction to introduce his development style to the public, while also providing support and funding for a larger, more ambitious project titled Malison: The Cursed City, a game he had begun working on ten years before Look Outsides development period.
-Despite the planned release window, the game took five additional months after the release of its jam version to complete.
+Despite the planned release window, the game took five additional months after the release of its jam version to its completion.
 On March 21, 2025, the game was simultaneously announced by Devolver Digital and released on Steam.

 During development, Coulombe drew inspiration from the 1989 RPG Sweet Home, resulting in the game's particular combination of survival horror and turn-based RPG mechanics.
 He also chose to add personal upkeep systems in the apartment to set the game's tone and rhythm, making a place where the player felt safe, which would contrast with locations outside the player's apartment, where they would feel wary and unsafe.
 The apartment originally had chores such as cleaning up and washing dishes, but most were cut to reduce tedium.
 Coulombe additionally stated that his use of grotesque pixel art came from his time developing Malison: The Cursed City, which features similar grotesque designs.